corda/corda-api/application/README.md

 The `application` API module contains interfaces and classes useful for writing flows.
 It also provides a base set of interfaces used elsewhere in the API for higher-level concerns, for example Corda services and the ledger.

+## Configuration

+The `configuration` package contains definitions of Cordapp configuration access.

+## Crypto

+The `crypto` package contains services for performing cryptographic operations in flows (e.g. hashing, signing, generating key pairs), as well as supporting types for carrying out those operations.

+## Diagnostics

+The `diagnostics` package contains services for finding out information about the cluster the CorDapp is deployed on.

 ## Flows

 The `flows` package contains interfaces that are used to define flows, as well as a small set of foundational services